lrug/lrug.org/source/meetings/2018/july/index.html.md

 meeting by making some pizza and drinks available.
 These will be made available before the meeting downstairs in the Skills Matter bar area.
-There should be pizza suitable for vegetarian, vegan, and gluten-free diets and the drinks will be the full range from the skills matter bar, including alcoholic and soft options.
+There should be pizza suitable for vegetarian, vegan, and gluten-free diets and the drinks will be the full range from the Skills Matter bar, including alcoholic and soft options.

 Thanks, [thoughtbot](https://www.thoughtbot.com/), for supporting us!